Research Topics

 To explain an ambiguous prediction, AIDE provides influential training samples that support and oppose it.

 (2024).
-AIDE - Antithetical, Intent-based, and Diverse Example-Based Explanations.
+AIDE: Antithetical, Intent-based, and Diverse Example-Based Explanations.
 AIES.

 Counterfactual Explanations for Recommendations